litphp/litphp/docs/quickstart.md

 $foo = RequestContext::fromRequest($request)['foo']; // 'bar'
 // we enable ARRAY_AS_PROPS flag by default, so this also works
 $foo = $this->context()->foo; // 'bar'
-// p.s. if you are in `BoltAbstractAction`, just use $this->context() to get RequestContext instance like above
+// p.s. if you are inside `BoltAbstractAction`, just use $this->context() to get RequestContext instance like above

 ```